ftd26/resume/index.md

 ### Pontificia Universidad Catolica Madre y Maestra - Clinical Clerkship
 `May 2017 - May 2018`
+<ul>•  Managed physical and electronic medical records </ul>
-<ul>•  Evaluated patients, creating and managing medical assessments</ul>
+<ul>•  Evaluated patients and wrote up complete medical notes and assessments </ul>
-<ul>•  Presented findings in medical rounds to attendings, residents, and other students</ul>
+<ul>•  Presented findings in medical rounds that consisted of medical students, residents and attendings </ul>
-<ul>•  Developed and delivered reports to medical professionals and non-medicals users</ul>
+<ul>•  Developed and presented detailed medical reports to people with and without medical background </ul>

 ### Pontificia Universidad Catolica Madre y Maestra - Researcher
 `May 2016 - Jun 2018`
-<ul> •  Planned and led research aimed to identify sociodemographic characteristics and injuries associated with gender-based violence in the Dominican Republic</ul>
+<ul>•  Planned and led research aimed to identify sociodemographic characteristics and injuries associated with gender-based violence in the Dominican Republic</ul>
+<ul>•  Collected and analyzed data using IBM’s SPSS</ul>
 <ul>•  Created guide for early intervention and education on gender-based balance in urban communities of the Dominican Republic</ul>
 <ul>•  Presented research at XIV Congreso Internacional de Investigación Científica, an international congress that shines a spotlight on science, technology and innovation in Latin America</ul>